Lay Formation and RCIA

-The Office of Lay Formation provides education and formation opportunities within our diocese to support lay women and men in living out their lay vocation both in the world and within the Church.
+Our diocesan Lay Formation ministry provides education and formation opportunities within our diocese to support lay women and men in living out their lay vocation both in the world and within the Church.
 Our diocesan RCIA ministry provides ongoing communication and support for those working in Christian initiation ministry in our diocese.

 Institute of Lay Formation

-The diocesan Institute of Lay Formation is a program of prayer, study, and reflection on the Catholic Faith and on the life of discipleship and witness in the world, and on service and ministry within the Church.
-The Institute has three formation components:
+The diocesan Institute of Lay Formation is a process of prayer, study, and reflection on the Catholic Faith, on the life of discipleship and witness in the world, and on service and ministry within the Church.
+The Institute has three aspects of its formation:

 Rite of Christian Initiation of Adults

 The Rite of Christian Initiation of Adults (RCIA) is the process by which adults are prepared and formed for initiation and entrance into the Catholic Church.
 The RCIA process “is designed for adults who, after hearing the mystery of Christ proclaimed, consciously and freely seek the living God and enter the way of faith and conversion as the Holy Spirit opens their hearts” (Rite of Christian Initiation of Adults #1).
-The Office of Lay Formation and RCIA works to provide ongoing communication and support for those working in Christian initiation ministry in the parishes and church institutions of our diocese.
-Todd Graff and Camille Withrow (507-858-1270 / email@example.com) serve as the diocesan staff for RCIA ministry.
+Our diocesan RCIA ministry works to provide ongoing communication and support for those working in Christian initiation ministry in the parishes and church institutions of our diocese.

-“Ministry Days” are an annual cycle of diocesan gatherings for our clergy, parish staff, and other lay leaders/volunteers to come together for prayer, sharing, learning, and planning relating to our common ministry here in southern Minnesota.
-This gathering provides professional in-service and enrichment opportunities for these ministers.
-Our diocesan Ministry Days event will take on a new look for 2019.
-We are planning an evangelization and discipleship event to be held on Friday - Saturday, June 7-8, 2019, in Rochester -- Diocesan Pentecost Event.
+Our diocesan “Ministry Days” are an annual gathering for our clergy, parish staff and other lay leaders/volunteers to come together for prayer, sharing, learning, and planning relating to our common ministry here in southern Minnesota.

-Paula Watembach currently serves as the secretary for the Office of Lay Formation.
+Stacey Glithero currently serves as the Secretary for Lay Formation.